emilydolson/CSE-431-FS-22/syllabus.md

 The goal of this class is for you to **learn how to effectively design and implement algorithms**.
 If anything is coming in your way of that goal, please talk with us about it.
 We plan to keep the class flexible to the learning styles that seem to work best for the students, so feedback is always appreciated.

-## COVID
+## Course format

-Obviously, this semester is starting off on a somewhat uncertain foot.
-In accordance with MSU policy, we will conduct this class remotely (via Zoom) for the first three weeks.
+**In-person:** Students registered for the in-person section of this class may attend all class sections in person.

-**Online Access:** If MSU chooses to resume in-person classes, we will begin having in person class meetings.
-In this event, all in-person classes will also be streamed over Zoom, to accomodate any students who are unable or uncomfortable to attend class in person.
+**Online Synchronous:** Any student in either section may attend the online version of any class section.
+No explanation or prior notice.

-**Asyncrhonous Option:** We also recognize that synchronous Zoom classes are not the ideal format for many students.
-Due to the pandemic, we have previously recorded videos covering the entire content of this class.
-If you would prefer to take the class asynchonously by simply watching these videos and doing the homework, you are welcome to do so.
+**Asynchronous Option:** We recognize that synchronous Zoom classes are not the ideal format for many students.
+Due to the pandemic, we have previously recorded videos covering the entire content of this class (fair warning though, the dynamic programming ones are a bit rough - maybe watch the synchronous class recordings for those).
+If you would prefer to take the class asynchonously by simply watching these videos, doing the homework, and taking the exams, you are welcome to do so.

 ## Policies: